acoustic-content-samples/wchtools-cli/README.md

   That command  pushes all authoring artifacts such as content model, content, and assets from the specified working directory and its subfolders.
 You can add the "-v" to enable verbose logging.

-#### Pulling content to a local file system
+#### Pulling site, pages, content and related authoring artifacts to a local file system

-  To pull (export) all content model, content, and assets to a local working directory, run the following command:
+  To pull (export) all site, pages, content model, content, and assets to a local working directory, run the following command:

     wchtools pull -A --dir <path-to-working-directory>

   When you pull artifacts from the Watson Content Hub authoring services, wchtools CLI creates folders for types, assets, and content under the working directory.
 The tool does not operate on raw artifacts in a current working directory.
 You must specify the <working-directory> parent of the subfolders that contain the contain artifacts, or be in the <working-directory> parent folder that contains such subfolders, when you run wchtools CLI with the push, pull or list commands.

+#### Pushing a full site's, pages, content and related authoring artifacts from a local file system folder

+  To push (import) all pages, content model, content, and assets to a local working directory, run the following command:

+    wchtools pull -A --dir <path-to-working-directory>

+  This will push the artifacts in the order of least dependencies (eg, image profiles), to most (eg, pages), in order for dependent items to be there before items that depend on them.

+  In most cases, the site metadata (eg, working-directory/sites/default.json ) is not changed across pulling/pushing pages and content etc, and since the default site metadata is created out of the box for new tenants, the revision in your package may not match the revision in the Watson Content Hub tenant data.
+If you're not changing the site metadata (eg, site name or description),  you may wish to exclude the working-dir/sites/default.json from what you store in your local source code repository (eg, git repository) or remove that default.json file, before pushing, to avoid a conflict.
+If you do push it and it fails with a conflict error, you may push the site again with -f (--force-override) to override the conflict, if you intend for the local copy to replace the current site metadata on the server side, for your Watson Content Hub tenant.

 #### Uploading new managed content assets such as images